 Who Can Earn Junior Ranger Badges?

 Anyone!
-Officially, the program is geared to children age 5-13, but anyone can participate.
+Officially, the program is geared to children age 5-13, but anyone can take part.
 Typically, the older you are, the more activities you need to complete.
-A few parks do have special “Senior Ranger” or “Not So Junior Ranger” booklets for adults.
-Other parks, like Lewis & Clark NHP, require you complete the entire Junior Ranger booklet.
+A few parks have special “Senior Ranger” or “Not So Junior Ranger” booklets for adults.
+Other parks, like Lewis & Clark NHP, require you to complete the entire Junior Ranger booklet.
 Yep, even the word searches.

 How Do You Earn a Badge?

 The short answer is that to earn a badge, you complete a series of activities, share your answers with a Ranger, pledge to “explore, learn, and protect” National Park resources, and receive your free badge and certificate.